Table of contents

 - Calculate sell-through percentage so that you can compare what you receive from a vendor against actual sales of inventory.

 Do frequent inventory cycle counts on popular items or those you’ve just featured in your marketing so you know when to order more.
-Technology is excellent, but you know there is spillage and other losses at the store.
+Technology is excellent, but you are aware of spillage and other losses at the store.
 Counts can help ensure that your inventory is always on target.

 Intuitive and powerful technology is integral to ensuring smooth selling at the register (and online) and increasing revenue for grocery stores.
 Create and manage a great customer experience no matter where your shoppers are to help encourage loyalty and grow your customer base.